 The President of Faso promulgates the law within the twenty-one days which follow the transmission of the text definitively adopted.
-This time period is reduced to eight days in case of urgency declared by the National Assembly.
+This time period is reduced to eight days in case of urgency declared by the National Assembly or the Senate.

-The President of Faso can, during the time period of promulgation, demand a second reading of the law or of certain of its articles; the demand cannot be refused.
+The President of Faso can, during the time period of promulgation, demand a second reading of the law or of certain of its articles; the demand may not be refused.
 This procedure suspends the time periods of promulgation.

-In default of promulgation within the time periods required, the law enters automatically into force following the declaration of the Constitutional Council.
+In default of promulgation within the time periods required, the law enters automatically into force following [the] declaration of the Constitutional Council.

-The President of Faso can, subsequent to opinion of the Prime Minister and of the President of the National Assembly, submit to referendum any bill of the law concerning [primarily] questions of national interest.
+The President of Faso can, after [the] opinion of the Prime Minister, of the President of the Senate and of the President of the National Assembly, submit to referendum any bill of the law concerning any question of national interest.

-In the case of the adoption of the said law, its promulgation takes place in the time periods specified in Article 48.
+In [the] case of the adoption of the said law, it proceeds to its promulgation in the time periods specified in Article 48.

-The President of Faso can, after consultation of the Prime Minister and of the President of the National Assembly, declare the dissolution of the National Assembly.

-In the case of dissolution, the legislative elections shall take place thirty days at least and sixty days at most after the dissolution.
+The President of Faso can, after consultation of the Prime Minister, of the President of the Senate and of the President of the National Assembly, declare the dissolution of the National Assembly.
+In [the] case of dissolution, the legislative elections take place sixty days at least and ninety days at most after the dissolution.

-A new dissolution may not take place in the year which follows these elections.
+It may not proceed to a new dissolution in the year which follows these elections.